-Measurement of the actuarial valuation is made for the State as a whole and is not separately computed for the individual state departments and agencies such as the OahuMPO.
-It is the State's policy to recognize the proportionate share of the pension liability, pension expense, deferred inflows related to pensions, and deferred outflows related to pension for only component units and proprietary funds that are reported separately in the State's Comprehensive Annual Financial Report (CAFR).
-Therefore, the share of the pension liability, pension expense, deferred inflows related to pensions, and deferred outflows related to pension for the OahuMPO are not included in the financial statements.
+Measurement of the actuarial valuation is made for the State as a whole and is not separately computed for the individual state departments and agencies such as OahuMPO.
+It is the State's policy to recognize the proportionate share of the pension liability, pension expense, deferred inflows related to pensions, and deferred outflows related to pension for only component units and proprietary funds that are reported separately in the State's CAFR.
+Therefore, the share of the pension liability, pension expense, deferred inflows related to pensions, and deferred outflows related to pension for OahuMPO are not included in the financial statements.
 The State's CAFR includes the note disclosures and required supplementary information on the State's pension plans.

-Pension expenditures included in the statement of revenues, expenditures, and changes in fund balance for the OahuMPO's special revenue fund totaled approximately \$68,200 for the fiscal year ended June 30, 2018.
+Pension expenditures included in the statement of revenues, expenditures, and changes in fund balance for OahuMPO's special revenue fund totaled approximately \$74,700 for the fiscal year ended June 30, 2019.